In this blog post, I will explain the various Etlworks installation options and how our pricing model works.

 Q. Can I download and install Etlworks from the AWS or Azure marketplace?

 A. Not at the moment.
-We will be in both marketplaces by the end of 2018.
+We will be in both marketplaces in Q1 of 2019.

 Q. How am I billed?